 - 1. A cumulative grade point average of 2.00 or higher is required for each of the following degrees or certificates: - a.
 Associate of Arts Degree Awarded by Stone Child College upon completion of 60-69 credits in General Studies and Human Services. - b.
 Associate of Science Degree Awarded by Stone Child College upon completion of 60 credits in Business, Office Administration, and Computer Science. - c.
-Certificate of Completion Awarded by Stone Child College upon completion of 34 credits in the program of Office Technology, and 38 credits in the program of Chemical Dependency. - 2.
+Certificate of Completion Awarded by Stone Child College upon completion of 34 credits in the program of Office Technology, and 38 credits in the program of Chemical Dependency.

+- d.
+Bachelor of Science Degree Awarded by Stone Child College upon completion of 129 credits - 2.
 A minimum of 30 semester hours of credit must be earned at Stone Child College, and a minimum of 15 semester hours must be earned immediately preceding graduation. - 3.
 Students must submit a complete application for graduation to the Registrar's Office the semester before they graduate. - 4.
 Students must have a complete student file and complete all graduation requirements (including grades) before participating in graduation ceremonies.